-Nobody trusts video game journalists anymore.
-But trying to pinpoint the exact moment at which gamers started to herd critics into the same fiery pit of disdain as lawyers and politicians is tricky.
+Many people don't trust games journalists – even blind people can see that.
+But trying to pinpoint the exact moment at which gamers started to herd critics into the same fiery pit of disdain as lawyers and politicians is a tricky task.

-I'm not going to relay the minutiae of that embarrassing chapter in gaming lore, but as a person who recently left gaming journalism after a decade of active service, it's interesting to reflect and take an outsider's view on how that area of critique now appears.
+I'm not going to relay the minutiae of this embarrassing chapter in gaming lore, but as a person who recently left games journalism after a decade of active service, it's interesting to reflect and take an outsider's view on how that area of critique now appears.

-In short: I'm mostly relieved that I got out with my sanity (near) intact, had only a mild brush with depression during that time, and was victimized in only one Twitter "scandal"—I drunkenly tweeted a game's hashtag at an awards bash, won a PS3 as a result, and suddenly became the new Hitler.
+In short: I'm mostly relieved that I got out with my sanity (near) intact, had only a mild brush with depression during that time, and was victimised in only one Twitter "scandal".
+I tweeted a game's hashtag while drunk at an awards bash, won a PS3 as a result and suddenly became the new Hitler.

 Compared to some journalists I know, I got off easy.
 But the reality for myself, and many of my long-time press colleagues, is that the relationship between the writer and the industry is like that of an addict.

-Around 2010, I was working on the English coast for a media firm.
-It was my first full-time job in the gaming business and I remember listening in awe as my peers told me stories of mad press trips paid for on the publisher dime.
+Around 2010 I was working on the English coast for a media firm.
+It was my first full-time job in the games business and I remember listening in awe as my peers told me stories of mad press trips paid for on the publisher dime.

-In my naivety, I nodded and laughed while deep down some part of me wanted to sample some of the batshit war stories I had heard from the frontlines of video game journalism first-hand.
-I wanted to go to Los Angeles with the office and get wrecked in bars I could never afford to drink in on my meager salary alone, and impress others with my tales of excess.
+In my naivety, I nodded and laughed while deep down some part of me wanted to sample some of the batshit war stories I had heard from the frontlines of games journalism first-hand.
+I wanted to go to Los Angeles with the office and get wrecked in bars I could never afford to drink in on my meagre salary alone, and impress others with my tales of excess.
 And for a while I did.

 Except my stories were pitiful by comparison, like the time I and some other UK game journalists were in an expensive Hollywood nightclub looking more like the cast of The Inbetweeners than professional doctors of the press.

-Clarity took hold and all of a sudden and I yearned to go home.
+Clarity took hold and all of a sudden I yearned to go home.
 It was clear that we didn't belong in that world and I started to seriously question press trips.
-What was the point of them when I was going to give the game an average score in my review anyway?
+What was the point of them when I was going to give the game an average score at review anyway?
 It all felt so wasteful.